Shepherds Bread with stoneware pot

 However, if you prefer a more conventional method, shepherd’s Bread can also be baked above ground in the comfort of your own home.

 There are several options for baking this loaf in your home oven.
-You can bake it in a clay baker, (La Cloche, Bread Dome, or other), a cast iron Dutch oven, or even freeform on a baking stone.
+You can bake it in a clay baker, bread cloche, bread dome, Dutch oven, or other baking pot, or bake it freeform on a baking stone.

-Although I have a cast iron Dutch oven, I opted to make this bread in my Bread Dome.
+Although I have a cast-iron Dutch oven, I opted to make this bread in my stoneware Bread Dome.
 I was pleased with the results.

 Shepherds Bread Baked in a Pot